MiladFarazian/MiladFarazian/README.md

 ## I'm a Student, Software Developer, and Team Player!

-- 🌱 I’m currently learning new courses on Artificial Intelligence, Ethics and Algorithms, and OS Systems (wish me luck!)
+- 🌱 I’m currently learning new courses on Artificial Intelligence & Ethics and Algorithms
 - 👯 I’m looking to collaborate with other software developers on a meaningful project
 - 🥅 2020 Goals: Gain the neccesary skills to enhance my understanding of Data Science and Machine Learning
 - ⚡ Fun fact: I love swimming and going to the beach.
 I like to dance too!